OneRaynyDay/oneraynyday.github.io/_posts/2020-05-03-Analyzing-The-Simplest-C++-Program.md

 - The number of program headers is the number of segments that will be mapped into memory upon execution.
 - The number of section headers is the number of sections, each of which will be placed into one of the 11 segments.
 </details>
+{: .purple}

+In general, the ELF headers tells us exactly what kind of platform this binary was compiled for, and a general summary of the structure of the ELF file.

 ---